 A release date is still unknown.
-It's safe to say Cyberpunk 2077 is not coming in 2018 nor early 2019 since Adam Kiciński has confirmed that the game is not even ready for alpha testing, and the gameplay demo shown behind closed doors at E3 was the most polished part of the game.
+It's safe to say Cyberpunk 2077 is not coming in 2018 nor early 2019 since Adam Kiciński has confirmed that the game is not even testing, and the gameplay demo shown behind closed doors at E3 was the most polished part of the game.

 The final product's system requirements may not be as high as in the article linked above though, as Alicja, the community manager who revealed the specs, mentioned that the demo build was not optimised.
 It's worth noting that The Witcher 3 also had rather high system requirements back at launch.

 Cyberpunk 2077's setting will be poverty and violence filled Night City, as you probably know from the E3 trailer.
 The city itself is divided into 10 zones, with alphabetic designations from A to J. Zones from A to C form the Downtown area, zone D is the most violent and crime-ridden of them all and is aptly named the Combat Zone.
 Now you know where that theater in Fallout 4 gets the name from.

 CD Projekt Red

 The remaining zones, from E to J are the suburban areas that hold the high end executive estates, military training centres, company factories and other facilities.
 CD Projekt Red have stated that there will be no loading screens in the game so it is to be expected that these areas will seamlessly weave into one another as you traverse the Night City, but each of them should still have their own distinct traits.